 Get the help you need now, NOT when your divorce is final

-As divorces take time an application can be made to the Court, at virtually any point in the divorce, for pendente lite relief (relief granted during the divorce proceeding).
+As divorces take time an application can be made to the Court at virtually any point in the divorce.
 Frequently this is the first thing your lawyer must do for you.
-The purpose of a pendente lite Order is to maintain, to the extent possible, the status quo (life as it existed before the divorce was started) and to give order to the lives of the parties while the divorce proceedings continue.
+The purpose of a pendente lite Order during the divorce proceeding is to maintain, to the extent possible, the status quo and to give order to the lives of the parties while the divorce proceedings continue.
 Among the things you can request of the Court, pendente lite, is:

 Child support – Sometimes the anger of the moment results in a termination of support for the children.
 The Court will act to restore appropriate support immediately.

 Spousal support (alimony or maintenance) – As with counsel fee awards and no-fault divorce, there is a fixed formula for awarding temporary maintenance (in New York, alimony is referred to as “maintenance”.)